 NOTE: The utility which pulls incoming email is disabled when the interface is disabled.
 If the mailbox setups are not changed, mail may continue to accumulate in a mailbox and sometime in the future these messages could inadvertently be processed and create new incidents from old messages.

 (3) Custom vhosts should show a splash page or be redirected to another page.

-(4) Incidents associated to the interface should be addressed such as moving to another interface.
+(4) Incidents associated to the interface should be addressed, such as moving the incidents to another interface.
 The incidents will continue to be visible from other interfaces whether moved or not.

 (5) To remove the interface from the Links list under File, disable the interface in profiles.
 This will require a logout/login action to see the changes.